batanete/calgorithms/README.md

 Queue implementation.
 All operations(insert, remove and peek) are handled in O(1) time complexity(uses a ring buffer-like implementation to achieve this, as using a linked list would impact locality of reference).
 Resizes are supported(capacity is doubled when the elements limit is exceeded)

 ## HashTables
 Hash table implementation.
 Keys are defined as strings, and values as void pointers(which can point towards anything).
 The hashing function can be changed on the hashtables.c file(function hash_function), but after some testing I came to the conclusion that the djb2 function used is already pretty efficient at preventing collisions.
-No resizes supported as of now, might add that later on.
+Resizes are supported.

 All basic operations(inserts, searches and deletes) are done in O(1) time complexity(assuming collisions are rare), although I'm sure the implementation could still be optimized further.